swcarpentry/shell-novice/01-filedir.md

 At the top is the **root directory** that holds everything else.
+It is *called* "root", but does not actually have a folder or directory name `"root"`.
-We refer to it using a slash character `/` on its own;
+Instead it is designated using a slash character `/` on its own;
 this is the leading slash in `/Users/nelle`.

-Inside that directory are several other directories:
+Inside the `/` or root directory are several other directories:
 `bin` (which is where some built-in programs are stored), `data` (for miscellaneous data files),
 `Users` (where users' personal directories are located),